 The center was the lead organization producing a 2008 update of the guideline, which recommends treatment options based on evidence about what works.
 For example, the update advises clinicians to prescribe both counseling and smoking-cessation medication to patients who want to quit unless otherwise contraindicated (as medication is with pregnant women).
-Eight organizations, including the Robert Wood Johnson Foundation (RWJF), funded the update (see Program Results).
+Eight organizations, including the RWJF, funded the update (see Program Results Report).

 To spur widespread use of the revised guideline, RWJF provided another grant to the center to update educational information and tools, create new tools and disseminate them to clinicians and consumers.
 This work, which ran from 2008 to 2009, built on a decade of efforts by RWJF to boost smoking treatment and quit rates.
 See the Special Report.

 By 2008, many "people were eager to see the next guideline and use it," according to Bruce Christiansen, PhD, project co-director.
 However, they still needed information encouraging and helping them do so.
 The center used this grant to provide that support.

 In reports to RWJF, project staff noted the following results as of December 31, 2009: